 If I have a lifetime mortgage, what happens if I want to move house?

 For many, retirement is a time to enjoy your home and garden, and the majoirty of retirees think they'll stay in their home for the long-term.
-However, whether you've already got a lifetime mortgage or are considering taking one out, it's always good to know what your options are in the future.
+However, whether you've already got an equity release product or are considering taking one out, it's always good to know what your options are in the future.

 The option to 'port'

-If you already have a lifetime mortgage and decide you want to move house, it may be possible to transfer your mortgage from your current property to your new property – we call this ‘porting'.
+If you already have one of our mortgages and decide you want to move house, it may be possible to transfer your mortgage from your current property to your new property – we call this ‘porting'.
 If the property is acceptable to the lifetime mortgage Lender, you will be able to move the loan with the same Terms and Conditions.

 If you want to move your lifetime mortgage to a new home, your lifetime mortgage lender will help you start a porting application.
 If your mortgage is with Retirement Advantage, here's what we would do: